 Double Point Needles (DPNs)

 These are straight needles with dual points, so a top on each end.
-They’re by far the most common method if you’re just starting out, and very popular in simple or beginner sock patterns.
+They’re by far the most common if you’re just starting as a sock knitter, and very popular in simple or beginner sock patterns.

 Here is an excellent choice for sock knitting needle holders from Knit Picks.